-In the last few years, string diagrams have found application in several different fields of science and engineering.
+In the last few years, string diagrams have found application in several fields of science and engineering.
 This section is intended as a succinct overview of such applications, with the main aim of providing to the reader references for a more focussed study.
 Clearly, a survey of this type cannot possibly begin to cover all the relevant material, and it will necessarily be a partial account.
 Our perspective will be pedagogical rather than historical: we will typically point to the most recent surveys and introductory materials, when available.
 A comprehensive literature review, including a rigorous reconstruction of ``who did what first'', is out of our scope.

 Many of the applications that we will describe share the same methodology.
 They involve noticing that the kind of systems and/or processes which constitute the focus of a given research area can be understood as the objects and/or morphisms of some SMC.
 This opens up the possibility of studying the topic from a functorial standpoint, using string diagrams as a syntax and the relevant systems and/or processes as semantics.
-In many cases the same approach also also opens up the possibility of studying the equational properties of the resulting diagrammatic language.
+In many cases the same approach also opens up the possibility of studying the equational properties of the resulting diagrammatic language.
 In some particular cases (this does not apply to all examples below), a universal set of generators can be found for the syntax and, if we are even luckier, the equational theory can be axiomatised by a complete monoidal theory.

-It is fitting that we should start this section by applications of string diagrams in physics, since one of their ancestors were invented by Penrose to carry out the complex tensor calculations involved in the differential geometry of general relativity~\cite{penrose1971applications}, see~\cite{Penrose-tensornotation} for a more recent overview.
+It is fitting to start this section by applications of string diagrams in physics, since a notable ancestor of string diagrams is Penrose's pictorial notation, invented to carry out the complex tensor calculations in the differential geometry of general relativity~\cite{penrose1971applications} (see~\cite{Penrose-tensornotation} for a more recent overview).

-\paragraph{Quantum Physics.} One of the most outstanding modern applications of diagrammatic reasoning has been to quantum computing.